gboulant/dingo-applet/README.md

 ...
 ```

-And finaly, the main function just execute a main function that let the
+And finaly, the main function should execute the `StartExampleApp`:
-user choose one of the demonstrative example:

 ```go
 applet.StartExampleApp("D01") // set D01 to be the default example to run
 ```

+This function parses the command line arguments and executes the
-If the name of your executable program is `mydemo`, then you can see the
+selection made by the user.
+If the name of your executable program is
-list of the demonstrative example with:
+`mydemo`, then you can see the list of the demonstrative examples with:

 ```shell
 ./mydemo -l